bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Update count of ectopic folds adding dorsal experiments-->

-Our high-resolution imaging revealed that both *btd* and *eve* homozygous embryos can exhibit one to four epithelial folds on each side (*btd*=2.3±0.9 n=12, *eve*=1.8±0.7 n=9, see Table S1) while sibling controls (heterozygote embryos for *btd* or *eve*) invariably show a single invagination---the cephalic furrow.
-Compared to the cephalic furrow which stays folded for about two hours, these ectopic folds disappear within 20 min ({@fig:ectopic}c).
-They form either anterior or posterior to the head--trunk boundary and their position varies between individual mutant embryos ({@fig:ectopic}d, {!@fig:vid-dynamics-btd} and {!@fig:vid-variability-btd}).
 In contrast to the cephalic furrow which initiates as a straight line almost orthogonal to the anteroposterior axis and progressively declines posteriorly, the ectopic folds form already tilted and show no obvious trend in angular direction over time ({@fig:ectopic}e,f).
 While the cephalic furrow shows stereotypic cell morphologies in the different regions of the fold [@Spencer2015-td] ({@fig:ectopic}b), ectopic folds lack wedge-shaped initiators, and have a wider and often asymmetric cleft ({@fig:ectopic}b, {!@fig:vid-profile-btd} and {!@fig:vid-profile-eve}).
 In addition, ectopic folds are nearly 25% shorter, and invaginate only half of the epithelial area compared to the cephalic furrow in sibling controls ({@fig:ectopic}g--i).